-- Primers: 7760/7761 (25109/95054), 7780/7781 (280J9/98060), or 7797/7798 (254J9/946JB). - Flashing Tape: 86218 (62ZJB) flashing tape. - Sealant: 70991 (47XJB) urethane sealant. - Aggregate: 7992 (66010) silica quartz sand. - Base Coat: 7430 series (57040) urethane. - Wear Coat: 7430 series (57040) urethane.
+- 1. Materials - Primers: 7760/7761 (1:1) or 7780/7781 (4:1) - Flashing Tape: 86218 flashing tape. - Reinforcing Fabric: 86220 reinforcing fabric (Tietex T-272). - Sealant: 70991 single component or 70995 two component polyurethane sealant. - Aggregate: 7992 (16/30 mesh) silica quartz sand. - Base Coat: 7430 series single-component, moisture-cured polyurethane. - Wear Coat: 7430 series single-component, moisture-cured polyurethane. - Accelerators 7923, 7931 and fast-set additive 7925 may be blended with 7430 series to enhance curing.
+See Additives and Curing Charts in Support Information section of this Application Manual. - 2.
+Average Dry Film Thickness - 36 dry mils (excluding primer and aggregate)

-Note: If system is required to be low odor, use 7780/7781 or 7797/7798 primer.

-Note: Accelerators may be blended with 7430 series polyurethane to enhance curing.
-See "Additives" and "Curing Charts" in Support Information section of this Application Manual.

-• 36 dry mils (excluding primer and aggregate)

-- 1. Surface preparation: See Surface Preparation section in this application manual. - 2.
-Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to cure. - 3.
-First Base Coat: Thoroughly mix and apply 7430 series polyurethane at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 15 dry mils and allow to cure.
-The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above. - 4.
-Second Base Coat: Thoroughly mix and apply 7430 series polyurethane at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 15 dry mils and allow to cure.
-Note: Do not leave second base coat exposed for more than 5 days. - 5.
-Wear Coat: Thoroughly mix and apply 7430 series polyurethane at 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 6 dry mils and immediately broadcast 7992 aggregate, evenly distributed, into wet coating at a rate of 10 lbs/100 sf or until solidly textured and allow to cure.
-Remove loose aggregate by blowing, sweeping or vacuuming. - 6.
-Do not allow pedestrian traffic on coated surfaces for at least 48 hours at 75°F (23°C), 50% RH.
+- Factors That Affect Dry Film Thickness Volume of solids, thinning, surface profile, application technique and equipment, overspray, squeegee, brush and roller wet out, container residue, spills and other waste are among the many factors that affect the amount of wet coating required to yield proper dry film thickness.
+To ensure that specified dry film thickness is achieved, use a wet mil gauge to verify actual thickness of wet coating applied, adjusting as needed for those factors which directly affect the dry film build. - Prior to the application of material, please reference the Mixing Instructions section in this Application Manual. - Caution: The following instructions are for horizontal surfaces.
+Vertical or inclined surfaces may require additional coats to build film to design thickness. - Surface preparation: See Surface Preparation section in this application manual. - Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to cure. - First Base Coat: Thoroughly mix and apply 7430 series polyurethane at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 15 dry mils and allow to cure.
+The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above. - Second Base Coat: Thoroughly mix and apply 7430 series polyurethane at 80 sf/gal (1.25 gal/100 sf or 20 wet mils) to yield 15 dry mils and allow to cure. - Wear Coat: Thoroughly mix and apply 7430 series polyurethane at 200 sf/gal (0.5 gal/100 sf or 8 wet mils) to yield 6 dry mils and immediately broadcast 7992 aggregate, evenly distributed, into wet coating at a rate of 10 lbs/100 sf or until solidly textured and allow to cure.
+Remove loose aggregate by blowing, sweeping or vacuum. - Do not allow pedestrian traffic on coated surfaces for a period of at least 48 hours at 75° F, 50% RH.